lolupo/policies/README.md

 - Error handling is tested by sending invalid data or parameters to trigger validation or illegal argument errors.
 - Only realistic error scenarios are tested.
 It is not possible to trigger generic exceptions (like NullPointerException) via the API due to validation constraints.
-- All code and documentation must be in English.
 - Run all tests with `mvn test` before committing changes.
 All tests must pass and there should be no compiler warnings.